SthefanoA/VBA-MS-Access-/README.md

 # VBA

-This repository contains examples of projects that contain Visual Basic for Applications code within MS Access and Excel.
+This repository contains examples of projects that contain Visual Basic for Applications code within MS Access.